International Attendees at Evaluation 2014

 International Buddy Program:

-- If you are an international participant: Once you have registered for the AEA conference, and are interested in linking with a US-based evaluator in the course of the conference, please fill out the Enrollment Form that you can download by clicking the link below and e-mail it back to Michele Tarsilla (Head of the Local Arrangements Working Group (LAWG) International Sub-Committee and Program Chair of the International TIG at AEA) at email@example.com.
-Deadline: October, 1, 2013
+- If you are an international participant (coming from outside of the US): Once you have registered for the AEA conference, and if you are interested in linking with a US-based evaluator in the course of the conference, please fill out the table below (for your convenience, you may also download the form by visiting the specific link provided at the bottom of the IBP section on the AEA website) and e-mail it back (by September 27, 2014) to Michele Tarsilla (IBP Coordinator and Chair of the International TIG at AEA) at email@example.com.

-- If you are a US-based evaluator: Once you have registered for the AEA conference, if you are interested in liaising with an international participant and you have been to the AEA conference in the past, please fill out the Enrollment Form that you can download by clicking the link below and e-mail it back to Michele Tarsilla (Head of the Local Arrangements Working Group (LAWG) International Sub-Committee and Program Chair of the International TIG at AEA) at firstname.lastname@example.org.
-Deadline: October, 1, 2013
+- If you are a US-based evaluator: Once you have registered for the AEA conference, if you are interested in liaising with an international participant and you have been to the AEA conference in the past, please fill out the form below (for your convenience, you may also download the form by visiting the specific link provided at the bottom of the IBP section on the AEA website) and e-mail it back (by September 27, 2014) to Michele Tarsilla (IBP Coordinator and Chair of the International TIG at AEA) at firstname.lastname@example.org.

 For more information on the IBP program, please click here